 OvoControl® P – “Birth Control” for Birds

-OvoControl is a ready-to-use bait that interferes with the reproduction of treated birds, causing the population to decline.
+OvoControl is a ready-to-use bait that interferes with the reproduction of treated birds, causing the population to decline through attrition.
 This effective and humane technology is especially useful for managing pigeon flocks in larger areas without having to resort to poisons and their associated risks.

 Baiting can begin at any time and OvoControl has been shown to have a wide margin of safety and efficacy.
 Flat rooftops are the ideal area to bait pigeons.
 No special license is required to purchase or apply the product (except New York).